alifirhas/cmdk-revision/src/497-500/501-Mephisto.md

 "Yes, the Red Sea Egg is with me!"
 Roy nodded.
 He knew that Mephisto said that, he could really detect the Red Sea Egg's breath "It seems that you are looking for me.
 The purpose, is this egg of the Red Sea?"

 "Yes!"
 Mephisto nodded, and said, "You may not know that the Red Sea Egg in your hand is actually Lilith's placenta!
 At least one of the placenta!
 Lilith used it to conceive nephalem/nephilim.
 It’s not heaven, so if you want to destroy those damn angel and demon hybrids, you must use the Red Sea Egg!
 Osiris, take it and go to that world with me.
 I promise you that it will be destroyed and captured in that world.
-After the high-level heaven, you will get the loot you deserve!"
+After the High Heaven, you will get the loot you deserve!"

 "You... want me to face Lilith?"
 Roy looked at him strangely and said, "Are you serious?"